Indiana General Assembly: 1851 Constitution

 Scandal erupted in 1925 when it was discovered that the Indiana Branch of the Ku Klux Klan controlled over half the seats in the General Assembly.
-During the session, Grand Dragon D. C. Stephenson boasted "I am the law in Indiana".
+During the session, Grand Dragon D. C. Stephenson said "I am the law in Indiana".
 During the next two years, the federal government intervened, Stephenson was convicted of murder.
 After the governor refused to pardon him, Stephenson indicted his co-conspirators, leading to many of the state government being charged with various crimes and removing much of the Klan's power.

 In the 1930s, the General Assembly established the state's first general welfare programs to help the poor affected by the Great Depression.
 The General Assembly passed the nation's first DUI laws in 1939, establishing a blood alcohol level of .15 as the legal limit.
 The 1940s led to the first African American being elected to the Indiana Senate and legislation that desegregated the public schools in 1949.

 The General Assembly established the state's first sales tax at two percent in 1962.
 The revenues from the tax led to a host of new projects across the state.
 The General Assembly also passed the Indiana Civil Rights bill in 1963, granting equal protection to minorities in seeking employment.
 In 1970 a series of constitutional amendments were passed.
 Among them was one that authorized the General Assembly to meet annually instead of biennially.

 During the 1988 session, the Indiana House of Representatives was split evenly between both parties for the first time in Indiana's history.
 After a period of negotiations, both parties agreed to share majority powers, alternating which party controlled the position of speaker each day.
 The same General Assembly legalized horse racing in the state in 1989.

 Governor Evan Bayh called a special session of the General Assembly in 1992 because no budget had been passed in the regular session.
 During the special session, the General Assembly passed the budget and also legalized the operation of riverboat casinos in the state, overriding the governor's veto to prevent it.

 The General Assembly passed property tax reform legislation in 2008, capping property taxes at one percent, making Indiana one of the lowest property tax locations in the nation.